There’s no doubt that pregnancy hormones make most mums a little (or a lot!) crazy, particularly in those last gruelling weeks before your due date.

-Even though society still puts an emphasis on the role of the mother post-birth (she has got the boobs after all!), men are still extremely capable fathers.
+Even though society still puts an emphasis on the role of the mother post-birth (she’s got the boobs, after all!), men and partners are still extremely capable parents.
 But many men lack confidence in their ability to be a good father, so it’s important to encourage them in the days leading up to birth.
 When the baby arrives, give them lots of opportunities to get hands-on, even if they’re not doing it the ‘right’ way (and there are so many right ways, so who cares really?)

 Got a girlfriend who is clucky?
 Someone who’s been hugging your bump every time you meet up for coffee, and asking to help decorate your nursery?
 Give her lots of experience with newborns and invite her over to help in the days and weeks after you give birth.
 The best thing is that she loves babies so much, it’s like you’re doing her the favour, not the other way around!

 Forget the baby books and mummy blogs and go straight to the source of all knowledge!
 Just one dinner with your parent friends, and you’ll have all the hacks you’ll need to make your first few months with your baby a heck of a lot easier.
 From recommending baby monitor apps for your smartphone (a lot cheaper than store-bought ones), to sleeping and settling tricks, from must-have nappy bag staples to solutions for public nappy explosions, your friends will know it all.

 Battling the crowds at the supermarket is nightmarish with a newborn, and you’ll need all the help you can get!
 When you’ve got a screaming baby in the pram and are trying to get your credit card out at the checkout, there is nothing quite as relieving as turning around to find the older lady in the line behind you making faces and smiling at your little one.

 Need some more baby sleep advice?
 Our Parent School sleep experts can help.
 Click to find out more or book a one-on-one session.